(Visited 2,678 times, 2 visits today)

 Floor plans and near real-time availability info can be accessed online.

 The apartments have 9-foot ceilings, floor-to-ceiling windows, wide-plank flooring, in-unit washer / dryers and open kitchens with Snaidero cabinetry, stainless-steel appliances and quartz countertops.
-The units don’t have built-in microwaves, which you’ll find at most of the competition.
-They do extend the plank flooring throughout while most competitors limit it to living areas and offer carpeted bedrooms.
+The units have plank flooring throughout while some competitors limit it to living areas and offer carpeted bedrooms.

 Views.
 500 LSD is on a direct east-west axis with Lake Point Tower, which obscures the views of Navy Pier.
 East- and south-facing units should, however, enjoy a view of the Navy Pier fireworks.

 You can see a lengthy description of 500 LSD’s services and amenities at The Chicago Architecture Blog.

 The 30,000 square foot amenity package includes club rooms for entertaining and relaxing on the 11th and 45th floors and a fully-outfitted catering kitchen to service the club rooms, outdoor spaces and residences.
 The residents-only Equinox fitness center includes a stretching and yoga area.